reynaldipane/orgs-comments/README.md

 ## API List

-If you run this app on your local, the `base-url` will be `http://localhost:9000`  by default, unless you overwrite the `PORT` env in the `.env` file
+If you run this app on your local, the `base-url` will be `http://localhost:9000`  by default, unless you overwrite the `PORT` env in the `.env` file or the port that you specify in <YOUR_PORT> when you run the app via *Docker*

 ### Add Comment